NOUNlogic/nounlogic/RESEARCH.md

 An analysis of the market's leading platforms reveals two distinct models, each with specific strengths that inform NOUNLogic's architectural choices.

-The PaaS/LMS Model (Canvas & Moodle)
+The PaaS Model (Canvas & Moodle)

 This model is tailored for institutional use, providing the backend infrastructure for schools and universities to manage their own online learning environments.

-Canvas LMS: The primary strengths of Canvas are its modern, streamlined user interface and its highly-rated mobile applications.14 Its design philosophy prioritizes simplicity and ease of use, making it an attractive option for institutions with smaller IT teams or faculty who are less technically inclined.16 The value proposition of Canvas is centered on reliability, user-friendliness, and a comprehensive, out-of-the-box feature set.18
+Canvas: The primary strengths of Canvas are its modern, streamlined user interface and its highly-rated mobile applications.14 Its design philosophy prioritizes simplicity and ease of use, making it an attractive option for institutions with smaller IT teams or faculty who are less technically inclined.16 The value proposition of Canvas is centered on reliability, user-friendliness, and a comprehensive, out-of-the-box feature set.18

 Moodle: As an open-source platform, Moodle's key advantage is its unparalleled flexibility and customizability.14 It grants institutions complete control over their data and platform functionality, with no licensing fees.19 This appeals to institutions with strong technical capabilities that wish to experiment with pedagogical approaches, integrate a wide array of plugins, and maintain full ownership of their digital ecosystem.20